How to join repositories in CMake¶

 Each method has a typical set of settings you would normally expect, like branch name, commit/revision number, URL etc. I have personally used only Git in this context.

-While doing so, for a long time I have specified main
+While doing so, for a long time I have specified main branch as the content source.
+The problem with such declaration

 is that every time something changes in the content’s upstream, it immediately gets populated to the places that use it.

-In my case, I had a few “utility” repositories, that were reused with FetchContent
+In my case, I had a few “utility” repositories, that were reused with FetchContent in highly active product

 repositories.
-For sure, using branch name relieves you from remembering to update FetchContent
+For sure, using branch name relieves you from remembering to update FetchContent declaration in every

 repository once a change is introduced.
 But on the other side, if you are doing some breaking change, then it can create